EmS228/jumpguard/README.md

 # Read Me

-Here is where all the code, paperwork, and other work from our Capstone II class will be placed.
-This will be able to hold all the work to be passed off once the class is completed.
+## JumpGuard

+This is the main github repository for the JumpGuard Ski Traffic Light.
+This repository houses all of the official documents, presentations from the class, and all code that was developed.
+There are five different folders, that each house the different aspects of the product.